U.S. SEC chairman says Tesla case is 'settled' despite CEO's tweet

 “He said that?”
 Clayton asked, declining to comment further.
 “As far as I’m concerned, that matter is settled.”

-Tesla and Musk agreed in September to pay $20 million each to the SEC after he misled investors with tweets on Aug.
-7 that said he was considering taking Tesla private.
+Tesla and Musk agreed in September to pay $20 million each to settle SEC charges over Musk’s tweets on Aug.
+7 that said he was considering taking Tesla private and had secured funding for such a deal.

+Musk and Tesla settled the charges against them without admitting or denying the SEC’s allegations.

 The settlement requires him to be more restrained on Twitter, prompting speculation that the agency could review the agreement after Musk’s Oct.
 4 tweet which came hours after a federal judge ordered him and the SEC to justify their settlement.
 Shares of the electric carmaker fell as much as 4 percent after that tweet.